 Tampa Car Accident Lawyers

 You should know that if you have suffered injuries or have sustained property damage after a car accident, you can file a compensation claim so that you can recover some of the damages you have incurred.
 However, it is important that you do it the right way and you do it as per the laws and regulations in Tampa, Florida.
-Call our Tampa car accident lawyers to find out more about car accident compensation claims.
+Call our Tampa personal injury lawyers at (813)223-6200 to find out more about car accident compensation claims.

-- 5 What Type Of Compensation Can One Receive After A Car Accident?
+- What Types Of Compensation Can I Receive After A Car Wreck?

-- 6 Do All Car Accident Cases Go to Trial?
+- Do All Auto Accident Cases Go to Trial?

-- 7 Contact Our Tampa Car Accident Lawyers for a Free Consultation
+- Contact Our Tampa Attorneys for a Free Consultation

-If you are involved in a car accident, it is important that you don’t panic.
-We understand that this could be a very stressful situation, but it is in your interest if you can manage to stay focused and calm.
-Immediately after the car accident, you should do the following:
+If you are involved in an auto accident, it is important that you don’t panic.
+At Winters & Yonker, we understand that this could be a very stressful situation, but it is in your interest if you can manage to stay focused and calm.
+Immediately after the accident, you should do the following:

 - Call 911.
 In most cases, if you are unable to do so, somebody with you or somebody in the area will make the call.